 At this time, we don’t have a specific certification for Oncology Massage Therapy (OMT).
 A therapist who has taken the advanced training, can join S4OM and be connected with like-minded therapists across the country.

 There sure are a plethora of classes that I want to enroll in to learn more about OMT.
 New perspectives to listen to.
 Webinars to watch.
 And new insights to gain about clients and what they are going through, and the best ways to help.
 Plus sacred cows to question.
-It was formerly believed that someone who has cancer, could not have a massage.
+It was formerly believed that someone who has cancer, could not receive a massage.
 Thankfully, we have learned that this isn’t true.

 (Along with my underlying healing-process.
 Cancer diagnosis hands you a new normal, and I’m still working on what that really means in my own life, too.)